brigaldies/RepData_PeerAssessment1/PA1_template.md

 ## Closing Remarks

-The analysis presented and summarized in this report shows an interesting social movement in the collection and analysis of "personal activity" data, which is enabled by smart phone, watch, and other wearable gadgets (See this recent Washington Post article on the matter [The Human Upgrade: The Revolution Will Be Digitized](http://www.washingtonpost.com/sf/national/2015/05/09/the-revolution-will-be-digitized/)) Are we going to be happier human beings having all this personal activity data at our disposal, or will it addict us further to the technologies that are increasingly dominating our lives?
+The analysis presented and summarized in this report shows an interesting social movement in the collection and analysis of "personal activity" data, which is enabled by smart phone, watch, and other wearable gadgets (See this recent Washington Post article on the matter [The Human Upgrade: The Revolution Will Be Digitized](http://www.washingtonpost.com/sf/national/2015/05/09/the-revolution-will-be-digitized/)) But are we going to be happier human beings having all this personal activity data at our disposal, or will it addict us further to the technologies that are increasingly dominating our lives?